 Unless you know this, how can you decide whether to put up your prices or not.
 How can you decide whether to carry on with weddings or to concentrate on those to get more income.
 Is your portrait business subsidizing your wedding business?

-must all become aware of just what our costs are, and what the
+We must all become aware of just what our costs are, and what the profitability is.

 VIA A CASH REGISTER

 There are many cash registers out now with 30 or more keys.
 This of course, under most circumstances is more than most photographers need, but at $1700 they are quite reasonable.

 Okay, perhaps they are not quite reasonable, but you can spread it over 12 months with most shops and they will give you time to pay, because times are hurting and cash registers aren't going as well as they should be, but most people will talk turkey.